- Table of Contents

 2. Optimised Performance

 Monitoring enables operators to fine-tune CP system parameters, ensuring optimal performance.
-This optimisation extends the service life of the protected structure and maximises the efficiency of the CP system.
+This optimization extends the service life of the protected structure and maximises the CP system's efficiency.

 3. Cost Savings